rutuja1302/techMahindra2020/README.md

 8. Number of Selective Arrangements - Given a number n, find total number of De-arrangements of a set of n elements such that no element appears in its original position
 9. Infix to Postfix - Write a program that takes input as a string containing an infix expression and returns the corresponding postfix expression.
 10. Postfix Expression to value - Write a program that takes as input a string containing a postfix expression and returns the evaluated value of that postfix expression
+11. Moving Apples - Given N number of baskets of apples, each containing different amount of apples.
+Return the minimum number of apples that must be moved so that all baskets have the same number of apples.